metalcarratt/ministry/ls/Exodus/readme.md

 ## The revelation of the building

+### The pattern of the tabernacle and its furniture
 The building of the tabernacle
 - [Message 81](msg81.md) - The materials for the building - animal, plant and mineral
 - [Message 82](msg82.md) - Bringing our experiences as a heave offering to the church